jbm-projects/jbm-projects/README.md

 ### Hi there 👋

-- 🔭 I’m currently adding my projects here old and new
+- 🔭 I’m currently updating this page
 - 🌱 I’m currently learning how to bring some of my ideas to fruition
 - 👯 I’m looking to collaborate on some music-related apps